James G. Horsfall: Scientific career

 Horsfall was most noted for the discovery of several organic fungicides which changed the way crops' fungus diseases are treated worldwide.
 Prior to his discovery these diseases were treated either with heavy metals which were poisonous to humans or somewhat ineffective sulfur-based compounds.
 The Horsfall-Barratt scale devised by him, and still in use, allows for the easy assessment of crop damage level based on the extent of leaf damaged by fungal or bacterial infections in the field on a 12-point scale.

 Horsfall experimented with tetrachloroquinone to treat diseases since it was a strong oxidant and it was believed that Bordeaux mixture worked through oxidation.
 Although his experiments made in 1938 showed successful action, it was not possible to publish since the chemical was made by the United States Rubber Company and they made the chemistry known only later.
 It was however found to break down in sunlight.
 Horsfall tried 2,3-dichrolo-1,4-naphthoquinone as a substitute.

 Horsfall later experimented with sulfur-based organic compounds such as disodium ethylene-bis-dithiocarbamate.
-This turned out to be water soluble, and the scientists found that the zinc based analog (zineb) worked better.
+This turned out to be water-soluble, and the scientists found that the zinc based analog (zineb) worked better.
 Horsfall later discovered that sugar concentrations in plant parts was correlated with resistance to fungal infection by Alternaria in potatoes.

-Jenkins was a founding editor of Annual Review of Phytopathology.
+Horsfall was a founding editor of Annual Review of Phytopathology.
 He was also a member of the National Academy of Sciences.

 Personal life

 In 1927, Horsfall married Sue Belle Overton.
 The couple had two daughters: Margaret Eleanor Schadler and Anne Vaulx Thomas.

 Horsfall died on March 22, 1995, at the age of 90.
-He was interred in New Haven’s historic Grove Street Cemetery.
+He was interred in New Haven's historic Grove Street Cemetery.